milanjijo/MovieDB/README.md

-It is a responsive web page that currrently has a -home page where you can explore top movies
+It is a responsive web page that currrently has a
+      --home page where you can explore top movies

-  -responsive logo
+      --responsive logo

-  -Breadcrumbs for easy navigation
+      --Breadcrumbs for easy navigation

-  -search tab
+      --search tab

-  -responsive movie icons
+      --responsive movie icons

-the individual movie pages are not completely designed It fetches the data from an API
+The individual movie pages are not completely designed.
+It fetches the data from an API
 In the project directory, you can run:

 ### `npm start`